SPEAKING

 • Beaconsfield Garden Club, Montreal, Canada

-• Hamilton College, New York
+• Hamilton College, Hamilton, New York

-• Lexington Community Education, Lexington, Massachusetts
+• Lexington Community Education, Lexington, MA

-• The Garden Club of Houston, Texas
+• The Garden Club of Houston, TX

 • Children’s Literature Series, Faculty of Education, Cambridge University